TAdragon1/myTraceroute/README.md

 ## Results

-With the exception of one site, in the graph created from my results there is a clear visualization of a longer RTT with more hops.
+With the graph created from my results there is a clear visualization of a longer RTT with more hops.
+My report is in `EECS 325 Project 2.pdf`